 Location of Pookode Lake : Pookode Lake, Wayanad, Kerala

 Best time to visit Pookode Lake: December – March

 7. Vellayani Lake

+Enhancing the charm of Trivandrum is this famous lake in Kerala, Vellayani Lake.
+Vellayani Lake happens to be the largest lake in Kerala in the Thiruvananthapuram district.
 The enchanting lake of Vellayani has a fascinating tale behind its formation.
-The story behind the origin of this lake goes back to when a beggar comes to the lake seeking for water and comes across a meditating saint.
-With this, the lake holds a certain charm that allures travelers to come visit the lake and spend time with their loved ones surrounded by the beauty of the lake and its serene nature.
+The story behind the origin of this lake goes back to when a beggar comes to the lake seeking water and comes across a meditating saint.
+With this, the lake holds a certain charm that allures travelers to come to visit the lake and spend time with their loved ones surrounded by the beauty of the lake and its serene nature.